- David Ubben, College Football

 The king of value, though?
 When it comes to long-term value and coaching acumen, it's going to be the king once again.

-New WVU coach Dana Holgorsen won the Big East last year and won 10 games, but would have had the lowest average of any coach on this list.
+New WVU coach Dana Holgorsen won the Big East last year and won 10 games, and he would have had the lowest average of any coach on this list.
 He made $1,490,000 last season, which could have averaged out to less than $150,000 per win, but can he do that in the Big 12?
 We'll find out this season, and if he does it, when you factor in the new money coming to Morgantown, Holgorsen can expect a raise, too.